lbl-srg/obc/specification/source/example.rst

 In our simulations of the VAV terminal boxes, the switch in air flow rate caused chattering.
 We circumvented the problem by checking if the heating control signal remains bigger than :math:`0.05` for :math:`5` minutes.
 If it falls below :math:`0.01`, the timer was switched off.
-This avoided the chattering.
+This avoids chattering.
-We therefore recommend to be more explicit for when such mode switches are triggered.
+We therefore recommend to be more explicit for where to add hysteresis or time delays.

 Averaging air flow measurements ...............................